datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 <p>
 The EAV data model is well suited to domains in which a voluminous set of attributes are sparsely associated with entities &mdash; e.g. an open system with user-defined attribute schemas.
-While it's certainly possible to use SQL to interrogate EAV-style ontologies, it's not our idea of a good time.
+While it's certainly possible to use SQL to interrogate EAV-spaces, it's not our idea of a good time.
 </p>
 </div>